jeroenwijdemans/song-unscrambler/README.md

+wip - i use this code to learn rust

 # Song Unscrambler

 Suppose you take an artist and song combination and scramble the letters.
-How would you retrieve the artist again without knowing that first step?
+How would you retrieve the artist and song again without knowing that first step?

-This application unscrambles that string into the artist.
+This application unscrambles that string into the artist and song.

 ## How